rstudio/rstudio-conf/2025/README.md

  📝 Abstract:

 Working with code can be deeply rewarding, but learning to code can be daunting; similarly, changing the code habits of a team may feel monstrous.
-For the last three years, the Posit Academy team has been working to teach adults to code in a way that sticks with individual learners, scales within organizations, and leaves individuals with the ability to adapt in an evolving technological landscape.
-In this talk I will share some lessons we’ve learned, speak to the importance of communities of practice, and share some thoughts on where AI fits -- and doesn't - in learning.
+For the last three years, the Posit Academy team has been working to teach adults to code in a way that sticks with individual learners, scales within organizations, and leaves individuals able to adapt in an evolving technological landscape.
+In this talk, I will share some lessons we’ve learned, speak to the importance of communities of practice, and provide actionable steps for effectively connecting learners and code.

 📁 Materials